vhartikainen/protecting-workloads-workshop/docs/builder-session/remediate.md

 !!! info "Additional Resources"
     For a more comprehensive discussion of common vulnerabilities for web applications, as well as how to mitigate them using AWS WAF, and other AWS services, please refer to the <a href="https://d0.awsstatic.com/whitepapers/Security/aws-waf-owasp.pdf" target="_blank">Use AWS WAF to Mitigate OWASP’s Top 10 Web Application Vulnerabilities whitepaper</a>.

-## WAF Rule Creation and Solutions
+## Perimeter Layer - WAF Rule Creation and Solutions

 In this phase, we will have a set of 6 exercises walking you through the process of building a basic mitigation rule set for common vulnerabilities.
 We will build these rules from scratch, so you can gain familiarity with the AWS WAF programming model and you can then write rules specific to your applications.

 !!! info "Note About Excersise Solutions"
     For the excercises below, you will find the high level description and solution configuration for your web ACL.
-You can test your ACL ruleset at any time using the Red Team Host.
-For AWS sponsored event, you can also view test results on the <a href="http://waflabdash.awssecworkshops.com/" target="_blank">WAF Lab Dashboard</a>.
+You can test your ACL ruleset at any time using the Red Team Host.</a>.

-### 1. SQL Injection & Cross Site Scripting Mitigation
+### 1. SQL Injection Mitigation

-Use the SQL injection, cross-site scripting, as well as string and regex matching conditions to build rules that mitigate injection attacks and cross site scripting attacks.
+Use the SQL injection as well as string matching conditions to build rules that mitigate injection attacks.

 Consider the following:
 - How does your web application accept end-user input (whether directly or indirectly).
 Which HTTP request components does that input get inserted into?